Universal Studios Hollywood tips, tricks, & hacks for families to enjoy the park in one day

 Universal Studios can be daunting when you visit, especially with children.
 These Universal Studios Hollywood Tips are specific to THAT park and will give you a touring plan to really enjoy the day!

-When we were in Southern California (read more about Hollywood here) we were able to head to Universal Studios Hollywood.
+When we were in Southern California (read more about things to do with kids around Hollywood) we were able to head to Universal Studios Hollywood.
 This post is going to give you all the tips and tricks we found on our visit there!

 Now, you think “yay, that is fun!”